MadByteDE/SPT-Linux-Guide/docs/bottles_guide.md

 - Make a copy of your live EFT game files.
 You need to place it inside the same prefix, e.g at `~/.var/app/com.usebottles.bottles/data/bottles/bottles/SPTarkov/drive_c/SPTarkov`.

-- If needed, downpatch EFT to the correct version by running the `AKIPatcher` inside the game directory.
+- If needed, downpatch EFT to the correct version e.g. by running the downgrade patcher inside the game directory.
 Check out our [downpatching guide](./downpatching.md).

 - When it's done, extract the contents of the `RELEASE-SPT-x.x.x.zip` into your copied SPT game directory.